astropy/astropy/docs/io/unified.rst

 object attributes beyond the standard Column attributes like ``format`` or ``description``.
 Abiding by the rules set by the FITS standard requires mapping of these data components and object attributes to the appropriate FITS table columns and keywords.
-Thus a well defined protocol has been developed to allow the storage of these mixin columns in FITS while allowing the object to "round-trip" through the file with no loss of data or attributes.
+Thus, a well defined protocol has been developed to allow the storage of these mixin columns in FITS while allowing the object to "round-trip" through the file with no loss of data or attributes.